Thanks for stopping by.

 Our property came with a small vegetable garden, overgrown Concord grape vines, neglected apple trees, a pear tree, weedy flower gardens, and a mixture of raspberries and blackberries behind the shed.
 It was a nice beginning.

 I’ve been gardening on this property for about 15 years and currently have around 500 square feet of garden space.
+Our garden is located in zone 5, Maine.
 I use a mix of sustainable gardening methods including Square Foot Gardening, Vertical Gardening, and Grow Biointensive.
 I also love researching and exploring other methods, tips, and ideas shared by fellow bloggers.

 We have expanded the garden a little each year, added raised beds, planted raspberries, tamed the grape vines, trimmed the apple trees, and blueberry bushes.
 Each year we try to add another element that allows us to become more self-sufficient.

 For me, gardening began as a hobby to provide some fresh vegetables to add to salads or enjoy during the growing season.
 I found it so rewarding to grow so much food from just a handful of seed.
 Each year the garden expanded as I increased the amount of vegetables planted to replace our reliance on supermarket produce departments.

 Gardening has progressed to provide substantial food to feed our household.
 I now grow sufficient amount tomatoes to preserve enough sauce and salsa to last us as year.
 I have at least a year’s supply of jarred string beans and carrots stored on shelves in our basement.
 I can my own grape juice, jellies, pickles, and applesauce.
 In addition, I freeze peppers, blueberries, raspberries, and other bounty from the property.
 In my basement storage you will also find enough potatoes, garlic, and onions to last until spring.